learn-static/writing-with-visualizations/content/start/web-setup.md

 ## Step 4.
 Commit changes to _config.yml
 1. To commit the changes you just made to your `_config.yml` file, scroll to the bottom of the page where you made your edits.
 You'll see a box titled "Commit changes."
-2. In the text box directly underneath "Commit changes," type a short message that describes your edits, such as `update site settings`.
+2. In the text box directly underneath "Commit changes," type a short message that describes your edits, such as "update site settings".
 3. Skip the option to add an extended description to the commit, and keep the box checked next to "Commit directly to the main branch".
 4. Click on the green "Commit changes" button.
 This will save your changes and take you out of the "edit" mode.
 5. Go back to repository's homepage (if you ever are confused about how to get back to the homepage, click on the "<> Code" tab in the top left section of the screen).